pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **replication** = String

 	Connection parameter passed in the startup message.
 This parameter accepts two values; "true" and `database`.
 Passing `true` tells the backend to go into walsender mode, wherein a small set of replication commands can be issued instead of SQL statements.
 Only the simple query protocol can be used in walsender mode.
-Passing "database" as the value instructs walsender to connect to the database specified in the dbname parameter, which will allow the connection to be used for logical replication from that database. <p>Parameter should be use together with `assumeMinServerVersion` with parameter >= 9.4 (backend >= 9.4)</p>
+Passing "database" as the value instructs walsender to connect to the database specified in the dbname parameter, which will allow the connection to be used for logical replication from that database.

+	Parameter should be use together with `assumeMinServerVersion` with parameter >= 9.4 (backend >= 9.4)

 * **escapeSyntaxCallMode** = String

 	Specifies how the driver transforms JDBC escape call syntax into underlying SQL, for invoking procedures or functions.